yi-jiayu/hotslogs/README.md

 # hotslogs
 Command line replay uploader for HOTS Logs

+## Background
+After finding uploading HOTS replays to HOTS Logs through the browser to be tedious, yet not wanting to use a graphical uploader, I decided to write a command line tool for doing so.
+Upload functionality based on [eivindveg/HotSUploader](https://github.com/eivindveg/HotSUploader).

 ## Installation
 If you have a Go environment set up: run `go get -u -v github.com/yi-jiayu/hotslogs` to add the `hotslogs` binary to `$GOPATH/bin`.